Lucile Pothier replaced Jessica Ginier, injured, at selection course for the French team in Perpignan. Focus on this player still unknown in France.

 Lucile Pothier: Of course I would like to participate in these European Championships!
 It could be a crazy experience and especially represent your country in this kind of competition, it is priceless!

-More my selection would surely be a little premature : it was my first meeting with the French team, I haven't had the opportunity to participate in important competitions in France for the past two years and then there are a lot of players who have more experience padel than me !
+More my selection would surely be a little premature : it was my first gathering in the French team, I haven't had the opportunity to participate in important competitions in France in the last two years and then there are a lot of players who have more padel experience than me!

-This internship motivated me a lot!
-I have new goals in the padel and I will use this internship to work on areas for improvement.
+This training course motivated me a lot!
+I have new goals in padel and I will use this training course to work on the points to improve.

-Padel Magazine : The French team of padel is therefore part of your future goals!
+Padel Magazine : So the French padel team is part of your future goals!
 Will we see you more at French tournaments in 2021?
 If so, with whom?
-And why not also in international tournaments?
+And why not also at international tournaments?

 Lucile Pothier: Of course !
 This internship allowed me to see where I stand in relation to other EDF players and the points to work on to progress further.
 Robin told us about the world championships that will take place in November, I put this goal in my head.
 It motivates me a lot for the future and makes me want to train more and play games to improve my ranking!